w3c/wai-bcase/index.md

 {% include box.html type="end" %}
 {:/}

-Innovation from voice interactions at Apple and elsewhere have contributed to the wealth of personal digital assistants now found in many homes and offices.
+Innovation from voice interactions at Apple and elsewhere have contributed to the abundance of personal digital assistants now found in many homes and offices.
 Today millions of people use these devices, regardless of ability.

 {::nomarkdown}
 {% include box.html type="start" h="4" title="Case Study: Google " class="" %}